China–Japan relations: 2014 Baosteel Emotion seizure

 In April 2014, China seized a cargo ship, the Baosteel Emotion, over unpaid compensation for two Chinese ships leased in 1936.
 According to China, the ships were used by the Japanese Army and later sunk.
 A Chinese court ruled in 2007 that Mitsui O.S.K.
 Lines, owner of the Baosteel Emotion, had to pay 190 million yuan (approx. US$30.5 million) as compensation for the two ships.
 Mitsui appealed against the decision, but it was upheld in 2012.
 The Baosteel Emotion was released after three days, when Mitsui paid approximately US$28 million in compensation.
 Japan has stated that the seizure undermines the Japan–China Joint Communiqué.
 The seizure came at a point when tensions over the Senkaku Islands were running high.

 Public perceptions

 Due to historical grievances and present geopolitical disagreements, relations between the Japanese and Chinese people are generally one of mutual hostility.
 According to a 2014 BBC World Service Poll, 3% of Japanese people view China's influence positively, with 73% expressing a negative view, the most negative perception of China in the world, while 5% of Chinese people view Japanese influence positively, with 90% expressing a negative view, the most negative perception of Japan in the world.
 A 2014 survey conducted by the Pew Research Center showed 85% of Japanese were concerned that territorial disputes between China and neighboring countries could lead to a military conflict.

-Online hate speech against the Japanese is common on Chinese social media.
-Chinese animosity or even hatred of Japan is reflected in the popular culture.
-American reporter Howard French states in 2017:
+According to a March 2026 poll by The Yomiuri Shimbun and the Japan Institute of International Affairs, 93% of Japanese think China poses a threat to Japan's national security.